masnurrm/masnurrm/README.md

 ## Let's me introduce myself,

-- 👦 I'm Nur Muhammad Ainul Yaqin, you can call me Nur or MatchaNM.
+- 👦 I'm Nur Muhammad Ainul Yaqin.
 - 📅 I was born on April 22, 2001 in Madiun.
 - 🏦 I am a student of the Sepuluh Nopember Institute of Technology, Surabaya.
 - 💻 I am an Informatics Engineering student (S-1).